On the form of the large deviation rate function for the empirical measures of weakly interacting systems: Introduction

 Large deviations for the empirical measures of weakly interacting systems, especially Markovian systems, have been the object of a number of works.
 The large deviation principle is usually obtained by transferring Sanov's theorem, which gives the large deviation principle for the empirical measures of independent and identically distributed samples, through an absolutely continuous change of measure.
 This approach works when the effect of the interaction through the empirical measure corresponds to a change of measure which is absolutely continuous with respect to some fixed reference distribution of product form.
 Sanov's theorem can then be transferred using Varadhan's lemma.
-In the case of Markovian dynamics, such a change-of-measure argument yields the large deviation principle on path space; see \citet{leonard95} for non-degenerate jump diffusions, \citet{daipradenhollander96} for a model of Brownian particles in a potential field and random environment, and \citet{delmoralguionnet98} for a class of discrete-time Markov processes.
-An extension of Varadhan's lemma tailored to the change of measure needed for empirical measures is given in \citet{delmoralzajic03} and applied to a variety of non-degenerate weakly interacting systems.
-The large deviation rate function in all those cases can be written in relative entropy form, that is, expressed as relative entropy of a distribution with respect to the law of the McKean-Vlasov limit with measure-variable frozen at that distribution; cf.\ Remark~\ref{RemFormRateFnct} below.
+In the case of Markovian dynamics, such a change-of-measure argument yields the large deviation principle on path space; see L{\'e}onard \cite{leonard95} for non-degenerate jump diffusions, Dai Pra and den Hollander \cite{daipradenhollander96} for a model of Brownian particles in a potential field and random environment, and Del Moral and Guionnet \cite{delmoralguionnet98} for a class of discrete-time Markov processes.
+An extension of Varadhan's lemma tailored to the change of measure needed for empirical measures is given in Del Moral and Zajic \cite{delmoralzajic03} and applied to a variety of non-degenerate weakly interacting systems.
+The large deviation rate function in all those cases can be written in relative entropy form, that is, expressed as relative entropy of a distribution with respect to the law of the McKean--Vlasov limit with measure-variable frozen at that distribution; cf. Remark \ref{RemFormRateFnct} below.